The night I had to tell New Jersey that John Lennon died

 It was 41 years ago tonight that was the most emotional night of my broadcast life.
 Being on the air the night John Lennon died.

 Outside of my parents and close friends, no one's death has hit me harder than John Lennon.
-Sunday marks 39 years and to me it still feels like yesterday.
+It still feels like yesterday.
 It was both the best and worst night of my radio career and I was never more prepared for the show I was about to do.
 Although you're never prepared for someone you worship and idolize to be gunned down in the street.

 Another form of my preparation came when my grandmother passed away.
 She died 20 minutes before my first-ever radio broadcast and seconds before I'm about to go on and do it, I get a call patched into the studio from my mother telling me that my grandmother had died but she didn't tell me which one!
 When I got home, she told me to break the news to my father who was very close to his Mom as she left to go to Union City and be with the family.
 It was the most difficult thing I had to do, yet another form of preparation.

 On Dec.
 8, 1980, I was working the overnight shift on WPST.
-About 11:00, our newsman Ira Raff came into the production studio where I was preparing my 12-6 a.m. show and told me Lennon had been shot.
+At about 11:00 p.m., our newsman Ira Raff came into the production studio where I was preparing my 12-6 a.m. show and told me Lennon had been shot.
 I'll never forget the stunned disbelief and feeling the life drain from my body like I'd been punched in the stomach.
 I went into the bathroom and prayed and cried.